 The Saber jet pilot would see the MiGs turn and move to follow the MiG, pushing the Saber’s stick over which activated hydraulic systems that operate the flaps and the Saber enters the turn.
 The hydraulic system was faster to activate than the manual controls.

 As we explore these differences a static turn system where the opponent is paused during the other player’s turn won’t serve us well.
-A full real time system might do well either, we may not care about managing every degree of a turn or loop until the maneuver is complete or the opponent does something you need to react to.
+A full real time system might not do well either, we may not care about managing every degree of a turn or loop until the maneuver is complete, waiting instead until the opponent does something you need to react to.

 At least in theory.